Supersize my jet: Aircraft buying habits of the billionaires

-While Gulfstream’s G650ER often makes headlines as the most desirable long range corporate jet, there is an ultra-elite sector at another level above this – the very top of the private aircraft market.
+While Gulfstream’s G650ER often makes headlines as the most desirable long range corporate jet, there is an ultra-elite sector at another level above this – the very top tier of private aircraft market.

 The industry is seeing a growing trend for commercial airliners to be converted to supersized private jets.
-While a Gulfstream will carry 16 passengers much more comfortably than by first class on an airline, a converted airliner offers extended luxury living space such as bedrooms, boardrooms and dining rooms.
+While a Gulfstream will carry 16 passengers much more comfortably than a First Class airline service, a converted airliner offers the space for extended luxury – with living spaces such as bedrooms, boardrooms and dining rooms.

-The sector for luxury airliners is nothing new in the private aviation sector, but it’s becoming an increasingly important revenue stream for the main players Boeing and Airbus, who both have specialised departments dedicated to converting the aircraft into customised private jets.
+Luxury airliners aren’t a new idea in the private aviation sector, but it’s becoming an increasingly important revenue stream for the main players Boeing and Airbus, who both have specialist departments dedicated to converting their aircraft into highly-customised private jets.

 AIRBUS BILLIONAIRE STUDY

 Airbus invested in a ‘billionaires study’ where it concluded that in some cultures in particular, the UHNW generally likes to travel with a larger entourage than most private jets allow.
 This found that Middle East, Chinese and Russian clients are those that travel in groups of a dozen or more and have a particular interest in buying a luxury converted private airliner.

 These larger group requirements are also aligned with global billionaire growth trends.
 Demand from China, Middle East and Russia has created a new and much needed revenue stream for Boeing and Airbus.

 NO CRAMPING ON STYLE